Michael Mallin: Execution and commemoration

 Street named for Michael Mallin, Wexford.

 Mallin was executed by firing squad on 8 May 1916.
 The presiding officer at his court martial was Colonel EWSK Maconchy.
 The night before his execution he was visited in his cell by his mother, three of his siblings, his pregnant wife and their four children.
 In his last letter to his wife, who was pregnant with their fifth child, Mallin stated that "I find no fault with the soldiers or the police" and asked her "to pray for all the souls who fell in this fight, Irish and English."
 He commented "so must Irishmen pay for trying to make Ireland a free nation."
 He wrote to his children 'Una my little one be a Nun, Joseph my little man be a Priest if you can, James & John to you the care of your mother make yourselves good strong men for her sake and remember Ireland' Both Una and Joseph followed his wishes.
 His funeral mass took place at the Dominican Church in Tallaght on 13 May 1916.
 People from the procession clashed with police outside the church with two policemen injured.

-Dún Laoghaire Mallin DART station is named after Mallin.